myfunc/Angular2-ContactEditor/README.md

 ## Install
 ### NPM
-Unpack and execute the command:
+Unpack and execute this command for download dependencies:
 ```
 npm install
 ```
 ## Run
 Can be started with local http-server

-For assemble and start write this:
+For compile and start write:
 ```
 npm start
 ```